Hidradenitis suppurativa (HS) is a painful, long term skin condition that causes abscesses and scarring on the skin.

 There's no definitive test to help diagnose hidradenitis suppurativa.

-Your GP will examine the affected areas of skin, and they may take a swab of an infected area.
-This can be helpful in making a diagnosis because the condition isn't usually associated with the presence of bacteria that cause skin infections.
+A GP will examine the affected areas of skin, and they may take a swab of an infected area.
+This can be helpful in making a diagnosis because the condition is not usually associated with the presence of bacteria that cause skin infections.

-Hidradenitis suppurativa could potentially be mistaken for acne or folliculitis (inflammation of the hair follicles).
+Hidradenitis suppurativa could be mistaken for acne or ingrown hairs.

 Treating hidradenitis suppurativa